sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 # AMD Zen Based CPU's and Threadripper

+## Starting Point

+You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
+Next, open up your favourite XML editor like Xcode and we can get to work.

 * [Default OpenCore Config for AMD](https://drive.google.com/open?id=19HRyLcuCyN9YWoQArJA1QTbHduSH1wyE)

 Further Information regarding AMD CPU Booting with opencore and how to set various patches can be found here: [AMD OSX Github](https://github.com/AMD-OSX/AMD_Vanilla)